-John Marx is Professor of English and member of the Humanities Innovation Lab at the University of California, Davis.
+John Marx is Professor and Chair of English at the University of California, Davis.
 He serves as an associate editor at NOVEL.
-His book Media U: A New History of the American University, co-authored with Mark Garrett Cooper, he is completing a book that reveals how the problem of mass media defines the modern American research university.
-Their work in progress appears periodically online at http://humanitiesafterhollywood.org/.
-Marx is author of two books as well as numerous articles on contemporary, postcolonial, and modernist fiction.
-His most recent book is “Geopolitics and the Anglophone Novel, 1890-2011” (Cambridge UP, 2012).
+His book Media U: A New History of the American University, co-authored with Mark Garrett Cooper, is forthcoming from Columbia University Press in 2018.
+Work in progress from this project appears periodically online at http://humanitiesafterhollywood.org/.
+Marx is author of two other books as well as numerous articles on contemporary, postcolonial, and modernist novels, a list of which can be found here: https://orcid.org/0000-0002-9571-2312

 Lloyd Pratt is the Drue Heinz Professor of American Literature at St. John's College, University of Oxford.
 He taught at Harvard, Yale and Michigan State University before coming to Oxford, where he is also a member of the Executive Committee of the Rothermere American Institute.
 His research interests span American Literature, African American Literature, Literatures of the American South, The Novel, Theory and Criticism, Gender and Sexuality, History of the Book and Nineteenth- and Twentieth-Century Literatures in English.
 His 2016 work The Strangers Book: The Human of African American Literature examined how various nineteenth-century African American writers radically reframed the terms of humanism by redefining what it meant to be a stranger.
 He is also the author of Archives of American Time: Literature and Modernity in the Nineteenth Century.

 Edwige Crucifix is a third year PhD student in Comparative Literature at Brown University and serves as an editorial assistant for NOVEL.
 Her research interests include French and American early feminist thought, ecocriticism and novel studies.
 Her work has been published in Captures : Figures, théories et pratiques de l’imaginaire.
 She holds an MA in Comparative Literature, a BA in English and a BA in Lettres Modernes from the Sorbonne (Université Paris IV).